pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [Twitch Account](https://www.twitch.tv/) as broadcaster
 - [OSRS Live Loadout Twitch Extension]()

+## 🚀 Getting Started

+### Runelite Plugin
+You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/).

+### Twitch Extension
+This plugin is implemented in such a way any Twitch Extension can use the synchronized information.
+A list below is available to show what Twitch Extensions can be used with this plugin:

+#### 1. OSRS Live Loadout
+The [OSRS Live Loadout plugin]() is directly compatible.
+You should add this extension to your Twitch account first to get the proper Twitch token to authenticate the Runelite plugin.

 ## Features
 Below you can find an overview which features are implemented and which ones are still in progress.